You should put Lisbon on your solo travel bucket list!

 Lisbon is a “must-go” for the Fly 40+ crowd.
 I give it a solid 4 out of 5 stars.
 If I had consistently enjoyed the food more it would have been a solid 5-star experience.

-I am already plotting my return to Portugal and Lisbon in 2023 if I find an inexpensive plane ticket!
+I am already plotting my return to Portugal and Lisbon in 2023 if I find an affordable plane ticket!